-Chérie, come on in and meet the regal Sheikha Rima Al-Sabah, the wife of Sheikh Salem Al-Sabah, the Kuwaiti Ambassador to the United States.
+Allow us to introduce you to the regal Sheikha Rima Al-Sabah, the wife of Sheikh Salem Al-Sabah, the Kuwaiti Ambassador to the United States.
 A distinguished emissary in her own right, Rima is both a United Nation’s Goodwill Ambassador and an ambassador of unparalleled hospitality.
-One of Washington’s top salonnieres, Rima is known for hosting purpose-driven parties that have engaged luminaries from Angelina Jolie and Leonardo DiCaprio to politicos from both sides of the aisle.
-After a recent trip to the Middle East, Secretary of State John Kerry stepped off the plane and hightailed it straight to one of Rima’s benefit dinners.
-“The greatest crisis of all,” remarked Secretary Kerry, “would have been if I had not made it back tonight.”
-How did this former journalist with savoir-faire to spare become one of Washington’s empresses of entertaining?
+One of Washington’s top salonnieres, Rima is known for hosting purpose-driven parties that engage luminaries from Angelina Jolie and Leonardo DiCaprio to politicos from both sides of the aisle.
+How did this former journalist with savoir faire to spare become one of Washington’s empresses of entertaining?
 Let’s find out.

 Why do you think your party invitations are among the most coveted in DC?